libretto-ai/openai-ts/README.md

   // Maybe the user didn't like the answer, so ask them for a better one. const betterAnswer = await askUserForBetterResult(completion.choices[0].text);

-  // If the user provided a better answer, send feedback to Templatest if (betterAnswer !== completion.choices[0].text) {
+  // If the user provided a better answer, send feedback to Libretto if (betterAnswer !== completion.choices[0].text) {
     // feedback key is automatically injected into OpenAI response object. const feedbackKey = completion.libretto.feedbackKey;